American philosophy: Aristotelianism

+MacIntyre with After Virtue (1981) was partially responsible for the resurgence of interest in virtue ethics, a moral theory first propounded by the ancient Greek philosopher Aristotle.
+(Note: This has been dubbed the "aretaic turn".)
+As was Philippa Foot (1920–2010), who, while also a British philosopher, was the granddaughter of American president Grover Cleveland.
+Michael Slote (b.
+1941) is a virtue ethicist.

+Outside academic philosophy, University of Chicago president Maynard Hutchins reformed the curriculum according to recommendations by Aristotelian Mortimer Adler (1902–2001), who wrote Aristotle for Everybody (1978).
+Adler also influenced Sister Miriam Joseph to teach her college students the medieval Trivium of liberal arts.
+Adler served as chief editor of the Encyclopædia Britannica, and later founded the Aspen Institute to teach business executives.
+Richard McKeon (1900–1985) also taught Aristotle during the Hutchins era.

+Civil rights

+Also outside of academic philosophy, political and social concerns were a focus of the Civil Rights Movement and the speech and writings of Martin Luther King Jr. (1929–1968), a minister and activist known for advancing civil rights for people of color through nonviolence and civil disobedience.

 Critical theory

-Herbert Marcuse, a German-American critical theorist, was influential among New Left.
+German-American critical theorist Herbert Marcuse, influential among the New Left.

-Critical theory—specifically the social theory of the Frankfurt School—influenced philosophy and culture in the United States beginning in the late 1960s.
-Critical theory was rooted in the Western European Marxist philosophical tradition and sought philosophy that was "practical" and not merely "theoretical", that would help not only to understand the world but to shape it—generally toward human emancipation and freedom from domination.
-Its practical and socially transformative orientation was similar to that of earlier American pragmatists such as John Dewey.
+Critical theory—specifically the social theory of the Frankfurt School—influenced philosophy and culture in America.
+Critical theory was rooted in continental, Western Marxism, whose proponents fled Nazi Germany.
+It sought philosophy that was "practical" and not merely "theoretical", helping not only to understand the world but to shape it—generally toward human emancipation and freedom from domination.

-Critical theorist Herbert Marcuse, in his Eros and Civilization (1955), responded to the pessimism of Sigmund Freud's Civilization and Its Discontents by arguing for the emancipatory power of the imagination and for a "rationality of gratification", a fusion of Logos and Eros, for envisioning a better world.
+Critical theorist Herbert Marcuse, in Eros and Civilization (1955), responded to the pessimism of Sigmund Freud's Civilization and Its Discontents, by arguing for the emancipatory power of the imagination, and for a "rationality of gratification", a fusion of Logos and Eros, for envisioning a better world.
 In One-Dimensional Man (1964), Marcuse argued for a "Great Refusal"—"the protest against that which is", in response to "un-freedoms" and oppressive, conformist social structures.
+Marcuse influenced Fredric Jameson (1934–2024).

-According to Marcuse's student Angela Davis, Marcuse's principled utopianism articulated the ideals of a generation of activists and revolutionaries around the world.
-His thought influenced the New Left, notably by the Black power movement and student movements of the 1960s.
-He "was the most influential of the Frankfurt School critical theorists on North American intellectual culture" according to Doug Mann.
+Marcuse "was the most influential of the Frankfurt School critical theorists on North American intellectual culture" according to Doug Mann.
+According to Marcuse's student Angela Davis (b.
+1944), Marcuse's principled utopianism articulated the ideals of a generation of activists and revolutionaries around the world.
+His thought influenced the New Left, notably the Black power movement and student movements of the 1960s.
+Putnam was an official faculty advisor to the Students for a Democratic Society, which opposed the Vietnam War and the draft.

-American philosophers and writers who have engaged with critical theory include Angela Davis, Edward Said, Martha Nussbaum, bell hooks, Cornel West, and Judith Butler.
-Butler portrays critical theory as a way to rhetorically challenge oppression and inequality, specifically concepts of gender.
+Americans who engaged with critical theory outside of academic philosophy include Edward Said and bell hooks.